JustinWuWei/dify-plugin-download/README.md

 ## Changelog

 - 0.5.0:
-    - ensure the output files in correct order of index
+    - ensure the output files tool in correct order of index in `multiple_file_download`

 - 0.4.0:
     - fix custom filenames for multiple file downloads